nedshopov/NewRepo/README.md

 In overall I think I have overdone and overcomplicated the business layer for the purposes of this task and oversimplified the front end architecture.
 There is nearly no validation logic and no unit testing, but I believe the code is written in a way that is easly testable and
 I have pointed out several places where validation is required in the code documentation.
+The mocked CurrentUserId constant, should have been sent on every request, instead of assumed, that it 'is there' by the web application.
 The client library at the moment has no good validation whether the api is running or not, so I would suggest starting the web project before the client one :)
 I am treating the client library as a project only for demonstration purposes and a foundation that can be built upon.
 Thanks for your time, and looking forward hearing from you!